-We rely on certain critical information systems for the operation of our business and a disruption in our information systems, including those related to cybersecurity, could adversely affect our business operations.
+We rely on certain critical information systems for the operation of our business and a disruption in our information systems, including those related to cyber security, could adversely affect our business operations.

 We maintain and rely upon certain critical information systems for the effective operation of our business.
 These information systems include telecommunications, the Internet, our corporate intranet, various computer hardware and software applications, network communications, and e-mail.
 These information systems may be owned by us or by our outsource providers or even third parties such as vendors and contractors and may be maintained by us or by such providers or third parties.
 These information systems are subject to attacks, failures, and access denials from a number of potential sources including viruses, destructive or inadequate code, power failures, and physical damage to computers, hard drives, communication lines and networking equipment.
-To the extent that these information systems are under our control, we have implemented security procedures, such as virus protection software and emergency recovery processes, to address the outlined risks; however, security procedures for information systems cannot be guaranteed to be failsafe and our inability to use or access these information systems at critical points in time could unfavorably impact the timely and efficient operation of our business.
+To the extent that these information systems are under our control, we have implemented security procedures, such as virus protection software and emergency recovery processes, to address the outlined risks; however, security procedures for information systems cannot be guaranteed to be fails afe and our inability to use or access these information systems at critical points in time could unfavorably impact the timely and efficient operation of our business.
 Additionally, any compromise of our information security could result in the unauthorized publication of our confidential business or proprietary information, including potential theft of our intellectual property or trade secrets (including our proprietary technology) or the unauthorized release of customer, supplier or employee data and result in a violation of privacy or other laws, thus exposing us to litigation or damage to our reputation.
 To the extent that our business is interrupted or data or proprietary technology is lost, destroyed or inappropriately used or disclosed, such disruption could adversely affect our competitive position, relationship with customers, suppliers or employees or our business, financial condition and results of operations.
-In addition, we may be required to incur significant cost
+In addition, we may be required to incur significant costs to protect against or repair the damage caused by these disruptions or security breaches in the future.